nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/02 - What does the beam race on?.md

 The general outline of this particular talk is as follows:

 1. What is the resolution?
-2. How does a cart work with the Atari?
+2. How does a cart work wit[[01 - IDE and Getting Started]]h the Atari?
 3. What is the mental model for how programming on this thing works?

 ## Resolution